Warning: βtemplatesβ is an experimental feature.

 ...

-There are three types of template description:
+There are three types of template descriptions:

 description